 This can be done via the compliance view, or the inventory view, you need to navigate to the compliance resource page that lists out the problems for the resource in order to place a bulk policy exception or mitigation.

 1.)
-From the compliance problems page ensure that the problem you want to place a bulk policy exception on is expanded (in the example below this is "Storage Container containing Activity Logs must be encrypted with 'BYOK')
+From the Compliance problems page ensure that the problem you want to place a bulk policy exception on is expanded (In this example, we'll use "Pricing tier of security policy is not standard")

 4c.)
-Click "Add Policy Exception" to apply this exception for the duration of time indicated.
+Click "Add Exception" to apply for the duration of time indicated.

-It should be noted that policy exceptions will only be applied to resources that are currently in the environment, and not towards future resources that may violate this compliance rule.
-If you want to turn off notifications for future resources that violate this rule then follow the steps for: Disable Rule.
+Note: Policy exceptions will only be applied to resources that are currently in the environment, and not towards future resources that may violate this compliance check.
+If you want to turn off notifications for future resources that violate this check, view disable/enable instructions.